 It is highly unlikely that 52lbs of lead was actually lost to the river bottom that year, however, because not every boat was fishing with lead attached to the split shot or lead based weighted fly patterns.
 Even if only 20% of the anglers used and had lost lead rigs, it's still a lot of weight donated to the benthic zone in that year alone - possibly ten and a half pounds of lead.

 I have not even mentioned the use of lead anchors.
-I watched one guide lose 2 anchors in one day on the Yakima River many years ago.
+I watched one so-called "guide" (the same "guide" I mention in the caddis are coming post) lose 2 anchors in one day on the Yakima River many years ago.
 Heck!
 That’s probably 20lbs of plumbum on the bottom.

 As we have seen in our natural world, lead lasts a long time in the environment and can possibly migrate throughout an ecosystem.
 A case in point might be the California Condors, who have been suffering lead poisoning near the Grand Canyon due to lead shot used in hunting.

 According to the Arizona Game and Fish Department:

 I am not entirely certain if, or how, lead migrates through the food web of trout streams.
 A possible hypothesis can be made concerning lead in our aquatic ecosystems by reviewing some scientific literature by Dr A Cristini .

 It has been observed that some forms of lead do not migrate up the aquatic food chain, however one can make a simple observation that lead in plant leaves will get eaten by bacteria that then get eaten by benthic macro invertebrates which belong to the shredder/scraper functional feeding group.
 Fish will then consume the macro-invertebrates and consume quantities of lead.